squid808/gShell/README.md

-#Welcome to gShell!
+# Welcome to gShell!

-##What is gShell?
+## What is gShell?
 gShell is a project that primarily aims to make any Apps Admin-related Google APIs available through Microsoft PowerShell, starting with the Administrative APIs.
 As a result, gShell also provides dotNet developers with a [framework to ease the burden of authenticating and calling on the APIs in dotNet](https://github.com/squid808/gShell/wiki/DotNet-Guide).

-###What's New?
+### What's New?
-Version 0.0.8.0 is now available!
-Fixes some decently annoying authentication issues from 0.0.7.0 by reworking the authentication experience, with a few other adjustments as well.
-Most notably, you can now choose to serialize your auth information to a json file instead so that it's human readable (but less secure).
+Version 0.0.9.0 beta is now available!
+Over [250 new cmdlets](https://github.com/squid808/gShell/wiki/Cmdlets-Index) added, covering a whopping 15 APIs and more.
+This is the final major update to gShell.
+Note: A handful of breaking changes have been made, so please be sure to test.
 [Check out the News page for more!](https://github.com/squid808/gShell/wiki/News)

-###PowerShell Cmdlets for Google APIs
+### PowerShell Cmdlets for Google APIs

-gShell is a toolset that is here to help you access and manage information from your Google Apps domain through [Windows PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell).
-The goal is to be the only set of Cmdlets you'll need to use the Google APIs in PowerShell, though it's a long road.
+gShell is a toolset to help you access and manage information from your Google Apps domain through [Windows PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell).

 Check out the [Getting Started](https://github.com/squid808/gShell/wiki/Getting-Started) page to get going, or hop over to [Downloads](https://github.com/squid808/gShell/wiki/Downloads) if you want to dive in with the installer.

 Please keep an eye on the documentation here in the [Wiki](https://github.com/squid808/gShell/wiki) for what is available; this is a work in progress done in my spare time so things are added irregularly but as frequently as possible.

-Finally, I'm always open to adding something new, so if there is a particular API that you want to use that I don't have yet, [let me know](https://github.com/squid808/gShell/wiki/Discussion-Groups)!
+Finally, I'm always open to adding something new, so if you have an idea [let me know](https://github.com/squid808/gShell/wiki/Discussion-Groups)!
+Alternately, please file bugs and issues in the [issue tracker](https://github.com/squid808/gShell/issues).

-####Quick Examples####
+#### Quick Examples
 The idea of gShell is to allow you quick and easy access to your Google Apps domain.
-Down the road, I hope to expand it to include additional Google APIs that can be used with _ANY_ Google-based account.
 Check out some of the following examples to see how this can be helpful to you, once you get past the [quick setup](https://github.com/squid808/gShell/wiki/Getting-Started).

 First, you can grab a user from your domain and get it back as a [GAUser](https://github.com/squid808/gShell/wiki/GAUser) object:
 ```PowerShell